Labterna

 04

-Generated 6 colony-PCR primer pairs anchored across each fragment junction, Tm-matched to ±0.5 °C, BLAST-checked for genome uniqueness against the CHO-K1 reference (PICRH-1.0).
+Designed five colony-PCR primer pairs anchored across each fragment junction.
+Tm-matched within ±0.5 °C, primer3-scored, and screened by isPcr against the CHO-K1 PICRH-1.0 reference genome — zero spurious host amplicons.

 Deliverables